RubberDuckCrew/.github/docs/src/contributing/conventions.md

 | 🚧 Work in Progress | This is not yet complete                                              | #ffa500 | -             |

 > Note: The labels without a branch prefix are used for issues and pull requests that do not correspond to a specific branch type, such as discussions or questions.

+The labels are defined globally in [`labels.yml`](https://github.com/RubberDuckCrew/.github/blob/main/configs/conventions/labels.yml) in the `.github` repository and are synchronized across all repositories using a GitHub Actions workflow.
+See [Sync labels](/development/ci-cd#sync-labels) for more details.